PalashGupta01/PalashGupta01/README.md

 About Me
-👋 Welcome to My LinkedIn Profile!
+👋 Welcome to My GitHub Profile!
 As a passionate proponent of data science and artificial intelligence, I am captivated by their transformative capabilities.
 I am currently enrolled in the esteemed Tech Master's Certificate Program in Artificial Intelligence (AI) with Data Science, where I am sharpening my analytical skills and establishing a strong base in statistics, programming, and machine learning.

 My Mission
 💡My mission is to empower individuals by eventually leveraging AI and Data Science to streamline repetitive and time-consuming processes, saving them valuable time and money.
 This endeavour aims not only to improve efficiency, but also to develop a profitable business model based on these technological advancements.